ramalok/amplicon_processing/README.md

       uparse.out : results from Uparse clustering
       NB: other less important output files will be documented in the future

-### 6) Architecture:
+### 6) Hardware architecture:
-      The workflow has been tested in an IBM iDataPlex cluster using SGE with CentOS.
+      The workflow has been used in an IBM iDataPlex cluster using SGE with CentOS Linux.